-1 Around half the world’s population of these iconic wildflowers grow in the UK
+1) Over half the world’s populations of these iconic wildflowers grow in the UK.

-2 Under the Wildlife and Countryside Act 1981, bluebells are protected and if you dig up and sell a wild bluebell you can be heavily fined.
+2) Bluebells are protected under the Wildlife and Countryside Act 1981.
+If you dig up a wild bluebell you can be heavily fined.

-4 It takes at least five years for a bluebell seed to grow into a bulb.
+4) It takes several years for a native bluebell seed to grow into a bulb & subsequently flower.

-6 Bees rely heavily on the flowers’ nectar in the spring but sometimes they ‘steal’ it by biting a hole in the bottom of the bell.
+5) Bees enjoy bluebell’s pollen & nectar.
+Sometimes they ‘steal’ it by biting a hole in the top of the flower.

 6) The chequered skipper butterfly also nectars on bluebells, as do several moth species.

 7) Folklore used to tell that bluebells ring at daybreak to call fairies to the woods.